wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   This allows you to see through to the floor plan image layer, which makes tracing easier.
 Furthermore, it's expected that polygons will overlap; setting the transparency helps us make sense of overlaps (overlapping polygons will are shaded darker).

 - The first feature we’re going to create is an outline of this particular indoor map level.
+A building outline will be used to create geometry for the level's floor plane.
 - Click the “Toggle Editing” button.

   ![Toggle editing button](/images/tutorial/toggle_editing.png)